The Plan [Home Sweet Home]

 Most of the pictures on this web site expand when clicked.
 Give it a try (you really can’t read most of the figures as intended if you do not click).
-Look for the small “expand” picture.
-It is there to remind me that it is often simple to see more if you just get a little closer.

 The pictures, graphs, diagrams, and fractals are all my work unless otherwise noted.
 If you cannot see these materials clearly, blame the web site developer (oops, that’s me).

 - 10 Warning Signs of Alzheimer’s [iMindMap 6, iMindMap 7 Comparison] (hubaisms.com)